Interdisciplinary Studies (IND)

 As we consider the 21st century’s rapid expansion of information and text it is timely to take a critical view of what literacy means in the 21st century.
 Many argue that the rapidly evolving use of technology is potentially shifting the ways in which we construct and comprehend information, or is it?
 In this hybrid (a mix of online and face-face meetings) course, we aim to explore these sometimes competing conceptions of text as we consider what these new literacies mean for our own work as readers and writers across the varied disciplines and social and professional settings in which we engage as well as how we make sense of the information that streams across our bound books, our digital devices, and our visual landscapes.
 What counts?
 What doesn’t?
 How do we decide?
 Is the 21st century digital context in which we are situated shaping literacy differently than before the information explosion?.

-IND 490 Independent Research and Study 3 Credits
+IND 490 Independent Study: Research and Creative Expression 3 Credits

 Students who wish to pursue special topics that they have become interested in as a result of course work may take up to 12 semester hours of independent research and study toward graduation.
 To be eligible for independent research and study, however, a student must be a junior or a senior in good academic standing.
 Only one project can be scheduled in a semester, and for no more than four semester hours.
 Each independent research and study proposal must be approved by a faculty sponsor, the department chairperson, and the dean of liberal arts an sciences by no later than the third week of the semester in which the project is to be conducted.